orbrx/.github/profile/README.md

   </a>
 </p>

-We build AI-powered tools for the Jupyter ecosystem.
-Turn notebooks into shareable dashboards and data apps in minutes.
+We empower the Jupyter ecosystem with extensions and tools.
+Find the best extensions, turn notebooks into shareable dashboards or iterate faster in Jupyter.

 - **Focus**: JupyterLab extensions, developer tooling, and enterprise workflows
 - **What we do**: Open source products + custom Jupyter solutions for teams